tauri-apps/tauri-docs/docs/guides/architecture/security.md

 Whether you like it or not, today's applications live in operating systems that can be (and regularly are) compromised by any number of attacks.
 When your insecure application is a gateway for such lateral movement into the operating system, you are contributing to the tools that professional hackers have at their disposal.
 Don't be a tool.

 This is why we have taken every opportunity to help you secure your application, prevent undesired access to system level interfaces, and manufacture bullet-proof applications.
 Your users assume you are following best practices.
-We make that easy, but you should still be aware of the below information.
+We make that easy, but you should still be aware of the information below.

 ## Security Is A Community Responsibility